openframeworks/ofBook/chapters/OOPs!/chapter.md

 ofEnableBlendMode(OF_BLENDMODE_ADD);
 ```

 This will make your application drawing methods have an additive blending mode.
-For more on this check Chapter??.
+For more on this check the "Graphics" chapter.

 Hope you enjoyed this short tutorial!
 Have fun!